SpartnerNL/Laravel-Excel/docs/import/dates.md

 ### Format dates

-By default the dates are **not formatted**, but a Carbon object.
+By default the dates are **not formatted**, but returned as a Carbon object.
 There are a couple of options to format them.

 #### Formatting results after ->get()